telerik/maui-docs/controls/datepicker/picker-mode.md

 ---
 title: Modes and Buttons
 page_title: .NET MAUI DatePicker Documentation - Picker Modes
-description: "Define PickerMode of Telerik DatePicker for .NET MAUI to either DropDown or Popup."
+description: "Define the suitable popup or drop-down picker mode supported by the Telerik UI for .NET MAUI DatePicker for your application, or implement the picker mode from the Arrow button."
 position: 6
 slug: datepicker-picker-mode
 ---